panchishin/learn-to-tensorflow/workshop/intro/README.md

 - a definition of *Model*, *Learning Rate*, and *Loss*
 - a better way to structure code

+## Lesson 0 - A review

+- Use python to calculate a x b = c

 ## Lesson 1 - Just make something happen

 - Make something super simple